Central Market Hall

 The Great Market Hall, also known as the Central Market Hall, is the largest and oldest of the five indoor markets established in Budapest.

-At the end of the nineteenth century, indoor markets were founded in Hungary’s capital to guarantee the quality of the foodstuff and to improve their preservation as the citizens of Budapest were suffering from foodborne illnesses.
+At the end of the 19th century, five indoor markets were built in Hungary’s capital to guarantee the quality of the food and to improve their preservation as the citizens of Budapest were suffering from foodborne illnesses.

 In 1991, the Market went bankrupt and closed for a couple of years.
 Three years later, the building was restored and nowadays it is one of the most visited attractions in Budapest.